yodrew/darkroomretreat/manuscript/psychology.md

 Denial is not moral failure.
 It is unconscious success.
 Devastating trauma usually occurs in infancy.
 It overwhelms the fragile structure of an infant's consciousness.
 Denial locks down basic functions, preventing trauma from shattering psychic integrity.
 Otherwise it would cause death, as with SIDS---Sudden Infant Death Syndrome.
 Escaping with autism or blindness, for example, beats dying.
 Denial is biologically maintained until the psyche heals enough for to bear witness to the horror of what was denied.

+Meanwhile, we suffer from three other epidemics: stupidity, callousness, clumsiness.
+Psychic damage causes decreases in thinking, feeling, and moving intelligence.
+The normal brightness, love, and grace of most children give way.
+We marvel at the pitiful results in others, even as they marvel at them in us.

 In darkness, damage begins to heal.
-Denial begins to lift and traumatic events are remembered or acknowledged.
+Denial begins to lift.
+Traumatic events are remembered or acknowledged.
 As the general capacity for feeling is restored, frozen ones resurface.
 Insight comes.
+Stupidity and uncoordination lift.
+The energy to recover strength seeps back in.
 The organism paces this sometimes intense process with great care.
 The fact that it is happening proves you have the capacity to handle it.

 Gaining confidence in this capacity take a little time.
 In [____*protocol > discomfort*____](#discomfort), I describe some ways I learned to moderate intense memory and feeling in darkness in the meantime.
 In a series of [____*reports*____](http://darkroomretreat.com/reports), I have recorded my experiences in darkness of beginning to heal from major trauma.